11 Great Subreddits For Making Money

 At first, all of this was free - Irshad's advice, that is.
 But, after a while, it was obvious that he could make money off his efforts, so he launched a Patreon and his Reddit community happily followed.

-The result is an income of almost 9 grand a month.
+The result is that he can generate income of almost 9 grand a month.
 And it all started on Reddit.

 Promote Your Business Using Reddit Ads